 The WHC hosts Working Groups that consist of faculty and graduate students who explore a shared theme of interest related to the global past.
 Each group receives funding for regular meetings, access to Center facilities, official recognition through the Center, and space on the Center website to publicize activities and disseminate results.
-For the 2020-2021 academic year, the WHC is hosting the Italian Diaspora Archive Resource Map Project working group.
-The working group's aim is to explore collaborative networks around—and innovative digital approaches to—cataloguing the wealth of archival materials relating to the Italian diasporic experience.
+The Center puts out a call for working group proposals in the fall of each year.
+We favor interdisciplinary applicant groups.

 Previous working groups include, 2017-18's Working Group on Spatial History that met twice a month in the WHC and focused on incorporating digital methods in research involving spatial history.
 During 2018-19, the WHC hosted Mapping Religious Pittsburgh, a group that created an online exhibition to highlight, map, and analyze sites and objects related to religious life in the Pittsburgh region.
-In 2019-20, we hosted the interrelated Europe after Eurocentrism (Fall) and Creating Europe (Spring) groups, which discussed common readings as a platform from which to brainstorm historical approachs to the study of Europe.
+In 2019-20, we hosted the interrelated Europe after Eurocentrism (Fall) and Creating Europe (Spring) groups, which discussed common readings as a platform from which to brainstorm historical approaches to the study of Europe.
 It identified common intellectual currents at Pitt in this subject area as a means of engaging more concrete, practical questions related to speaker series, curriculum development, and graduate training.

 Additionally, the WHC is open to sponsoring student run clubs or organizations that have a world-historical dimension.
 Similar to our Working Groups, WHC affiliated clubs would have access to Center facilities, space on our website, and a small budget for meeting and research supplies.
 A requirement for clubs and organization is that they sponsored by at least one current faculty, graduate student, or staff at Pitt.
 To apply, simply submit a one paragraph application that outlines the focus and planned activities of your organization and how they relate to the study of World History.
 You can submit this electronically to firstname.lastname@example.org anytime during the academic year.